picocms/Pico/upgrade.md

 ---

-## What's New -  Changes Under the Hood
+## What's New

-`Pico 1.0.0` brings with it a complete code refactoring and overhaul of the plugin system, countless bug fixes, compatibility with all web servers, and enhanced documentation.
+`Pico 1.0` brings with it a complete code refactoring and overhaul of the plugin system, countless bug fixes, compatibility with all web servers, and enhanced documentation.
 Making Pico extremely simple, faster, and more flexible than ever. <sup> * </sup>Best of all, it's completely backwards compatible!
 Click for a full [changelog]({{ site.gh_project_url }}/blob/{{ site.gh_project_branch }}/changelog.txt).

-Detailed below is some of the most important changes to note when upgrading Pico from a `0.x` release to the new `Pico 1.0.0`
+Detailed below is some of the most important changes to note when upgrading Pico from a `0.x` release to the new `Pico 1.0`

 ### Initialization
 Initialization of Pico now works completely different: rather than defining constants (which are probably conflicting with other applications...), Pico now expects its paths to be passed as parameters to the [constructor]({{ site.base_url }}/phpDoc/master/classes/Pico.html#method___construct).
 The constructor doesn't start Picos processing anymore, you now have to call the [Pico::run()]({{ site.base_url }}/phpDoc/master/classes/Pico.html#method_run) method, which returns the parsed page contents instead of directly echoing them.
 The [PicoDeprecated]({{ site.gh_project_url }}/blob/{{ site.gh_project_branch }}/plugins/00-PicoDeprecated.php) plugin defines the now deprecated constants `ROOT_DIR`, `LIB_DIR` etc., so old plugins can still use them.
 Those constants are defined before reading `config.php` in Picos root folder, so upgrading users usually aren't bothered with e.g. a `PHP Notice: Use of undefined constant ROOT_DIR - assumed 'ROOT_DIR'` error when using `ROOT_DIR` in their `config.php` (so: no BC break).
 This change is reflected in the new [index.php]({{ site.gh_project_url }}/blob/{{ site.gh_project_branch }}/index.php) file.